Dallinger/Dallinger/docs/source/recruitment.rst

 Over-recruitment
 ^^^^^^^^^^^^^^^^

+It’s common for recruited participants to join and leave an experiment before it starts.
+This is difficult in experiments where multiple participants are needed in order to start the experiment.
+To prevent this from disrupting an experiment, experimenters can over-recruit participants to ensure that they have the correct amount of participants at the start of the experiment.
+The participants who are over-recruited, but not needed for the experiment, still receive a base payout and are sent to the end of the experiment.

 Over-recruitment occurs when an experiment has a ``quorum`` other than zero and the number of participants in the waiting room is larger than the quorum.
-Because users in the waiting room have already been recruited, the experiment has to treat them as having completed the experiment, and they have to be paid.
+As mentioned above, because users in the waiting room have already been recruited, Dallinger has to treat them as having completed the experiment, and they have to be paid.

 There are a couple of strategies that can be used to limit over-recruitment.
 It is best for an experiment to close recruitment as soon as possible after